-(2) The Company's subsidiary Beijing REIT leases headquarter offices of 658 square meters from March 1, 2011 to August 30, 2018, and prepaid rent expense to the landlord, which is amortized over the lease term.
+The prepaid expense balance as of December 31, 2018 represents prepaid rent expense.
+The Company's subsidiary Beijing REIT leases headquarter office space of 658 square meters from March 1, 2011 to August 30, 2018, which is amortized over the lease term.